T-O-R-U-S/burrito/burrito_docs/Standard Fields/security.md

 - Use this to verify the authenticity of the `assumed_secure` field.
 - Use ONLY trusted public keys.
 Reject any public key that you do not know or trust.
 - This field is optional if you already have the public key.
-- A potential mistake is to add a security attestation and a signature to the same entry.
-Not only is this redundant, but it also invalidates one of your signatures, as you've now changed the document.
-Use only one.